-The objective of the Zoning Regulation is to establish standards and policies concerning development of land which further the goals of the Castleton Plan.
+The objective of the Zoning Regulation UDR is to establish standards and policies concerning development of land which furthers the goals of the Castleton Town Plan.

-It is intended that standards and policies established by the Zoning Regulations reflect and express a sense of community values toward Castleton's environment including the value of appearance and congenial arrangement for the conduct of farming, trade, industry, residence and other uses of land necessary to the community's well-being in so far as such values are related to the objectives of the adopted Town Plan.
+It is intended that standards and policies established by the Zoning Regulations UDR reflect and express a sense of community values toward Castleton's environment including the value of appearance and congenial arrangement for the conduct of farming, trade, industry, residence and other uses of land necessary to the community's well-being in so far as such values are related to the objectives of the adopted Town Plan.

-It is the intent of these Zoning Regulations to provide for orderly community growth and to further the purposes established in the Act, Section 4302.
+It is the intent of these Zoning Regulations the UDR to provide for orderly community growth, and to further the purposes established in the Act, Section 4302 and be in compliance and enhance the Act.